-Courtney has led deals across many industries, particularly the financial services, gambling, media, real estate, technology, and general industrials sectors.
+Courtney has led deals across many industries, particularly the energy and resources, financial services, gambling, media, real estate, technology, and general industrials sectors.
 He often advises on cross-border (Australia inbound) transactions, as well as fund investments, and accordingly has considerable experience in the application of Australia's foreign investment (FIRB) laws.

 Courtney's practice also extends to private company M&A (with buy- and sell-side experience), with recent experience including advising NYSE-listed Horizon Global Corporation on the AU$340 million sale of its Australian and Asia-Pacific division to Pacific Equity Partners, following a formal sale process.